Why choose this course

 What you will study

-This two-year MSc in programme in Electronic Engineering is a great choice if you are interested in gaining further qualifications in advanced technology and related techniques.
+This two-year MSc in Electronic Engineering is a great choice if you’re interested in gaining further qualifications in advanced technology and related techniques.
 It enables you to choose from a wide range of stimulating modules offered by the Department of Electrical and Electronic Engineering.

 Our course includes an enhanced project where you may have the opportunity to develop publishable or patentable work, as well as training in transferable skills including business awareness and management.